juliannayebare35-art/tomato-leaf-disease-detection/README.md

 ---
 ##✨️Problem statement
+Tomato farmers in the Mubuku Irrigation Scheme rely mainly on personal experience or physically consulting agricultural extension officers to identify leaf diseases.
+This approach is slow, inconsistent, and often inaccessible, since extension officers are few and not always available in time — leading to delayed diagnosis, misdiagnosis, and avoidable crop losses.
 ## 🌟 Key Features

 1. **Instant AI Diagnosis:** Upload a close-up image of a tomato leaf, and the custom deep learning model classifies it into one of 10 categories (9 diseases + healthy state) in milliseconds.